-Laboratory measurements and stratospheric observations have shown that chemical reactions on the surfaces of volcanically produced particles can increase ozone destruction by increasing the amounts of the highly reactive chlorine gas chlorine monoxide (ClO).
+Laboratory measurements and stratospheric observations have shown that chemical reactions on the surfaces of volcanically produced particles can increase ozone destruction by increasing the amounts of the highly reactive chlorine gas, chlorine monoxide (CIO).
 The ozone response depends on the total abundance of EESC after the eruption (see Q16).
-At times of relatively low EESC, such as the early 1980s, ozone is not very sensitive to stratospheric injection of volcanic sulfate particles.
+At times of relatively low EESC, such as the early 1960s, ozone is not very sensitive to stratospheric injection of volcanic sulfate particles.
 At times of higher EESC amounts, such as from 1980 to the present, global ozone is expected to decrease significantly following large explosive eruptions.
 The most recent large eruption was that of Mt.
-Pinatubo, which resulted in up to a 10-fold increase in the number of particles available for surface reactions.
+Pinatubo, which resulted in as much as a 10-fold increase in the number of particles available for surface reactions.
 Both El Chichón and Mt.
-Pinatubo increased global ozone depletion for a few years (see Figure Q14-1).
+Pinatubo increased global ozone depletion for a few years (see Figure 014-1).
 EESC was too low for ozone depletion to occur after the Mt.
 Agung eruption in 1963.
-The effect on ozone diminishes during the years following an eruption as volcanic particles are gradually
+The effect on ozone diminishes during the years following an eruption as volcanic particles are gradually removed from the stratosphere by gravitational settling and large-scale atmospheric transport.
+As particles are removed, solar transmission is restored.
+Based on the short residence time of volcanic particles in the stratosphere, the two large eruptions in the past three decades cannot account directly for the continuous long-term decreases in global total ozone observed over the same period.